First identification of a doublet wobbling excitation mode in $^{105}$Pd: Discussion

+The above-mentioned ``decomposition" into collective and single particle components of the angular momentum is complex because it involves the transformation of the original basis states $P^I_{MK}\vert\kappa\rangle$ to the orthonormal basis states $\vert IMK\kappa\rangle$ and their mixing by the TPSM Hamiltonian.
+To arrive at a more intuitive picture, the particle and total angular momentum composition needs to be analyzed in a similar way as for the particle triaxial rotor model (see Ref. \cite{SSS} and earlier work cited therein).
+We intend to address this problem in a separate publication.

-The TPSM wavefunctions have been used to calculate the M1 and E2 transition probabilities between the excited levels of $^{105}$Pd, which are listed in Table~\ref{t2}.
-Figs.~\ref{1} and \ref{2} compare the pertaining ratios with the observed inter-band to intra-band ratios of the transition rates.
-For all the transitions, the agreement was found to be quite well, which substantiates the suggested interpretation.
+The TPSM wavefunctions have been used to calculate the M1 and E2 transition probabilities between the excited levels of $^{105}$Pd.
+The electric transitions have been evaluated with the effective charges of 1.6e for protons and 0.6e for neutrons \cite{GH14, bh14, bh14a}. $g_l=0 (1.0)$ and $g_s=-3.826 (5.58)$ for neutrons (protons) effective charges have been used for M1 transitions.
+The observed and calculated values of the ratio of the transition rates for the inter-band $\Delta I = 1$ transitions and intra-band E2 transition are listed in Table~\ref{t3_pd}.
+These values have also been plotted in Fig.~\ref{1_pd}.
+These ratios for the $\Delta I = 0$ and 2 inter-band transitions are plotted in Fig.~\ref{2_pd}.
+The good agreement between the observed and calculated values substantiates the suggested interpretation.

-The E2 probability for Band 3$\rightarrow$Band 1 is enhanced, as expected for collective transition connecting the $n=1$ TW state with the $n=0$ yrast state.
-The transitions Band 2$\rightarrow$Band 1 are weak, expected for the SP band, which has a different orientation of the $h_{11/2}$ quasineutron than the yrast band.
-The transitions Band 4$\rightarrow$Band 2 are enhanced, as speculated for the collective E2 transition connecting the $n=1$ TW excitation on top of the SP states with the SP states.
-The transitions Band 4$\rightarrow$Band 3 are small because the orientation of the $h_{11/2}$ quasineutron differs in the two bands.
-For the same reason, the transitions Band 4$\rightarrow$Band 1 are weak.
+The values in Table~\ref{t3_pd} obey the following systematics.
+The $B(E2,\Delta I=1)$ probabilities for Band 3 $\rightarrow$ Band 1 are enhanced, as expected for a collective transition connecting the $n=1$ TW state with the $n=0$ yrast state with the same quasineutron structure.
+The $B(M1,\Delta I=1)$ probabilities are moderate.
+In the same way the $B(E2,\Delta I=1)$ probabilities for the transitions, Band 2 $\rightarrow$ Band 4 are enhanced, as expected for a collective transition connecting the $n=1$ and the $n=0$ TW states with the same quasineutron structure.
+The $B(M1,\Delta I=1)$ probabilities are small.